 - Waste or dissipation of marital property by a party

-- Such other factors as the court deems necessary or appropriate to consider in order to arrive at a fair and equitable monetary award
+- Such other factors as the court deem necessary or appropriate to consider in order to arrive at a fair and equitable monetary award

 Contact a Virginia Property Division Lawyer